List of the Rolling Stones concert tours

-The biggest concert the band gave was in Rio de Janeiro, Brazil, part of the A Bigger Bang Tour, in 2006.
+The biggest concert the band gave was in front of two million people in Rio de Janeiro, Brazil, in 2006 as part of the A Bigger Bang Tour.
 The second largest was in 2016, when the band played for the first time in Cuba, during their América Latina Olé tour.
 An estimated 1.2 million fans, more than half of the population of Havana, saw the Rolling Stones whose music had been banned by the Cuban regime until only nine years before the concert.
 A live album and film, The Rolling Stones: Havana Moon, were released in 2016.

 Concert tour chronology

 In bold, the tours which, when completed, became the highest-grossing of all time.